-Step 1: The program director or chair will inform the student in writing of the allegations or circumstances that may affect the student's continuance in the program.
+Step 1: The program administrators will inform the student in writing of the allegations or circumstances that may affect the student's continuance in the program.
 These allegations may emanate from personnel both within and outside the SAU community.
 (Note: if the allegation involves an academic integrity issue, current SAU policy will be followed.)

-Step 2: At the discretion of the program director or chair, the student may be asked to seek an informal resolution of the allegation with the accusing party.
-The student will inform the program director or chair of the outcome within seven days after the program director or chair's request.
+Step 2: At the discretion of the program administrators, the student may be asked to seek an informal resolution of the allegation with the accusing party.
+The student will inform the program administrators of the outcome within seven days after the program administrator's request.
 If resolution is not achieved in this informal process, then the matter will be brought before a disciplinary committee, consisting of the following individuals:

-- program director or chair; - faculty member (chosen by the program director or chair); and - program staff member (chosen by the student) OR current SAU student (chosen by the student)
+- program administrators; - faculty member (chosen by the program administrators); and - program staff member (chosen by the student) OR current SAU student (chosen by the student)

-Step 3: The program director or chair will notify the student of the scheduled meeting of the disciplinary committee.
+Step 3: The program administrators will notify the student of the scheduled meeting of the disciplinary committee.
 The student will be invited to submit a written response to the allegations no later than seven days prior to the scheduled meeting.